Hybrid Quantum Neural Networks with Amplitude Encoding: Advancing Recovery Rate Predictions: Results

 \section{Results}

 In this section, we present the results produced by our models, based on the methodologies and settings outlined in Sections~\ref{sec:meth} and Table~\ref{tab:all_mods}.
 These findings offer insights into the predictive performance of both classical and QML approaches on the chosen dataset.
-The evaluation of the models is conducted using standard metrics, such as RMSE calculated through four-fold cross-validation, leave-one-out cross-validation, along with statistical significance tests to determine which model performs significantly better than the others.
+The evaluation of the models is conducted using standard metrics, such as RMSE calculated through four-fold cross-validation, leave-one-out cross-validation, along with statistical significance tests to determine which model performs significantly better than the others. \footnote{ The strong temporal heterogeneity as shown in Figure~\ref{fig:default_counts} implies that a strict chronological split (e.g., train on 1996--2015 and test on 2016--2023) would leave an insufficient number of defaults for model estimation.
+Training the proposed hybrid quantum and classical baselines requires an adequate minimum sample size to avoid severe underfitting.
+For this reason, we adopt a four-fold cross-validation design with fold-specific preprocessing to prevent temporal leakage while ensuring sufficient data for model training.}